DevonSmith/DevonSmith.github.io/cs460/hw5/index.md

 ```

 ### Project Complete
-Once the views had been created I tested the webpage and was able to view the test data I created in my database.
+Finally, I tested the webpage and was able to view the test data I created in my database.
 I was also able to add information to the database.

 ![Preview](img/preview.gif)